-Often you stumble upon a great tool, a simple but effective template or a website/system that you just wish you had found earlier.
-Because of this, we decided to package up all of our favourites (some of ours and some from external sources) and share them with you in a simple curated list.
+Often you stumble upon a great tool, something simple and effective that you just wish you had found earlier.
+We have packaged up our favourites (some of ours and some from external sources) to share them with you.
 We hope that you find them as useful as we do.
-Lastly, we are constantly looking to improve our list so if you have a gem then please let us know at info@nextgenagri.com.

 Igenity profiles provide a tool to rank cattle on traits that impact productivity, helping commercial producers select replacement heifers based on genetic merit.
 Igenity ranks cattle using simple 1–10 scores for key traits.